WELCOME TO UNIVERSAL JOURNAL OF PHARMACEUTICAL RESEARCH

 - Allied sciences including drug regulatory affairs, Pharmaceutical Marketing, Pharmaceutical Microbiology, Pharmaceutical biochemistry, Pharmaceutical Education and Hospital Pharmacy.

-- World renowned scientist, professors of different countries as an editorial board members.
+- World renowned scientists, professors of different countries as editorial board members.

-- Constructive reviews from renowned scientist and researcher at all editorial levels
+- Constructive reviews from renowned scientists, and researchers at all editorial levels.

 - No page limits for regular Articles.